A Lachine Canal Lock

 |Admiral Anne with her Citizen bike|

-We walked to La Grange Gourmande on Place Jacques-Cartier for dinner, and an evening rain developed during the meal giving us a good excuse to eat a dessert while waiting for it to stop.
-At 10 p.m., Montreal put on a fireworks display over the river, and we watched it from the river walk along with thousands of others.
+We walked to La Grange Gourmande on Place Jacques-Cartier for dinner, and an evening rain developed during the meal giving us a good excuse to eat dessert while waiting for the rain to stop.
+At 10 p.m., Montreal put on a fireworks display over the river, and we watched it from the riverwalk along with thousands of others.